When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-\textbf{Practitioner's Perception of the Academia-Industry Gap.} To understand the practical application of academic research in industrial settings, we asked practitioners whether they refer to academic research in their actual work and included an open-ended question asking for the reasons.
-The results show that 69.2\% of practitioners indicated that they do refer to academic research.
-The main reasons for this are as follows: gaining cutting-edge knowledge, verifying the accuracy of information, accelerating development speed, and learning advanced algorithms and technologies.
-In particular, in the area of algorithm development, academic research provides developers with new ideas and methods, which have actively contributed to improving work efficiency and development quality.
-For example, one practitioner mentioned, ``\textit{I am implementing algorithms for paths' planning, etc., from the academic publications, I also use them during brainstorming of new ideas and to learn state-of-the-art.}''
+\textbf{Developer's Perception.} To understand the practical application of academic research in industrial settings, we asked developers whether they refer to academic research in their actual work and included an open-ended question asking for the reasons.
+Results show that 69.2\% of developers refer to academic research to gain cutting-edge knowledge, verify information accuracy, accelerate development, and learn advanced algorithms.
+For example, one developer mentioned, ``\textit{I am implementing algorithms for paths' planning, etc. from the academic publications, I also use them during brainstorming of new ideas and to learn state-of-the-art.}''

-Although most practitioners tend to refer to academic research, a small portion of practitioners do not directly refer to academic outcomes.
-In this regard, we also asked for their views on the differences between academia and industry in the process of integrating UAVs with large models.
-According to the survey results, 51.9\% of practitioners believe that industry is progressing faster than academia.
-This suggests that while academia is advancing in theoretical research and exploring new technologies, the actual application and implementation in industry are happening at a faster pace.
-In contrast, 36.5\% of practitioners believe that academia is progressing faster than industry.
-This reflects that, in basic theoretical research and technological innovation, academia's breakthroughs provide new ideas and directions for the industry.
-However, because academic research is not always aligned with industrial demands, the practical application of these new technologies progresses relatively slowly.
-For example, one practitioner stated, ``Industry is faster than academia at some things that lead to higher technology readiness levels.
-Industry tends not to be good at starting low trl development.
+We also asked developers for their views on the differences between academia and industry.
+51.9\% of developers perceive industry as progressing faster than academia, particularly in practical application and implementation.
+In contrast, 36.5\% of developers believe that academia is progressing faster than industry.
+Academia's breakthroughs in basic theoretical research and innovative methods provide new ideas and directions for the industry.
+This divergence often stems from the need for misalignment between academic studies and practical industrial applications.
+As one developer noted, ``Industry tends not to be good at starting low trl development.
 In my experience, academia often develops things with little to no industrial application.''
-This highlights the advantage of industry in applying technology, especially in fields with higher Technology Readiness Levels (TRLs), where industry's pace of advancement is faster.
-However, academia often conducts research at low TRL stages, leading to a disconnect between certain academic studies and practical industrial applications.
+This reflects the divergent requirements for Technology Readiness Levels (TRLs) between industry and academia, resulting in a disconnect between the two.